BISON RUT IN JULY/AUGUST

 Booking in advance is required, with half due to reserve your date, and second half due 30 days prior to your tour.
 If cancelled fourteen days prior to the scheduled workshop, you can receive a refund of half of the amount paid.
 Trip insurance highly recommended.
 Be familiar with the park rules and be prepared to follow them.

-Lodging, transportation from airport, park pass (good for 7 days) and gratuity not included in this price.
+Lodging, lunch, transportation from airport, park pass (good for 7 days) and gratuity not included in this price.
 Fun, great photos and enhanced knowledge of the wildlife and park are included.
 Bring your park pass if you have one. *Note, it is important that you know the basic settings of your camera prior to the workshop.

 Not Permitted on Tour

 Firearms, smoking and perfumed scents are not permitted.
 Deby reserves the right to end any tour if participants are unwilling to follow the rules and be respectful to wildlife and others.
 Deby Dixon is a permitted photography and art guide with Yellowstone National Park and is trained in CPR.

 Contact me at firstname.lastname@example.org, or 406-641-0931, to check for available dates.
 You can either pay on this site, or if an odd amount, pay via PayPal at email@example.com.
 Or, email me at debydixon@yellowstoneswildworld to request an invoice and confirm your dates.